t-sumisaki/SKET/README.md

-# SKET: SkeletalMesh Export Tool for Unreal Engine
+# Blender-Addon: SkeletalMesh Export Tool for Unreal Engine (SKET)

 ## About